Quadruple-precision floating-point format: Hardware support

 IEEE quadruple precision was added to the IBM System/390 G5 in 1998, and is supported in hardware in subsequent z/Architecture processors.
 The IBM POWER9 CPU (Power ISA 3.0) has native 128-bit hardware support.

 Native support of IEEE 128-bit floats is defined in PA-RISC 1.0, and in SPARC V8 and V9 architectures (e.g. there are 16 quad-precision registers %q0, %q4, ...), but no SPARC CPU implements quad-precision operations in hardware As of 2004.

 Non-IEEE extended-precision (128 bits of storage, 1 sign bit, 7 exponent bits, 112 fraction bits, 8 bits unused) was added to the IBM System/370 series (1970s–1980s) and was available on some System/360 models in the 1960s (System/360-85, -195, and others by special request or simulated by OS software).

 The Siemens 7.700 and 7.500 series mainframes and their successors support the same floating-point formats and instructions as the IBM System/360 and System/370.

 The VAX processor implemented non-IEEE quadruple-precision floating point as its "H Floating-point" format.
 It had one sign bit, a 15-bit exponent and 112-fraction bits, however the layout in memory was significantly different from IEEE quadruple precision and the exponent bias also differed.
 Only a few of the earliest VAX processors implemented H Floating-point instructions in hardware, all the others emulated H Floating-point in software.

+The NEC Vector Engine architecture supports adding, subtracting, multiplying and comparing 128-bit binary IEEE 754 quadruple-precision numbers.
+Two neighboring 64-bit registers are used.
+Quadruple-precision arithmetic is not supported in the vector register.

-The RISC-V architecture specifies a "Q" (quad-precision) extension for 128-bit binary IEEE 754-2008 floating point arithmetic.
+The RISC-V architecture specifies a "Q" (quad-precision) extension for 128-bit binary IEEE 754-2008 floating-point arithmetic.
 The "L" extension (not yet certified) will specify 64-bit and 128-bit decimal floating point.

 Quadruple-precision (128-bit) hardware implementation should not be confused with "128-bit FPUs" that implement SIMD instructions, such as Streaming SIMD Extensions or AltiVec, which refers to 128-bit vectors of four 32-bit single-precision or two 64-bit double-precision values that are operated on simultaneously.